-Abstract The status of the names, Physalis minima L. and P. maxima Mill.
-(Solanaceae), and their alleged presence on the Indian subcontinent are discussed.
+Abstract The status of the names, Physalis minima and Physalis maxima (Solanaceae), and their alleged presence on the Indian subcontinent are discussed.
 The issues of nativity and identity of Linnaean Physalis minima are long-debated while the use of the name P. maxima Mill. and its report from India are recent.
-The available evidence indicates that the name "P. minima L." is misapplied to two different elements, viz., P. angulata L. and P. lagascae Roem. & Schult.
-The name Physalis minima L. may be rejected as nomen confusum, for which the paper provides the primary information.
+The available evidence indicates that the name "P. minima L." is misapplied to two different elements, viz.
+P. angulata L. and P. lagascae Roem. & Shult.
+The name Physalis minima L. may be rejected as nomen confusum.
 As on today, it is submerged under the synonymy of P. angulata L. The correct name for the widely known P. minima is P. lagascae.
-The name "P. maxima Mill." applied to the escape and naturalized weed in the Indian subcontinent and elsewhere is to be substituted by P. pruinosa L., a name misapplied to P. grisea (Waterf.)
+The name "P. maxima Mill." applied to the escape and naturalized weed in the Indian subcontinent and elsewhere, on the other hand, is to be substituted by P. pruinosa L., the name which is misapplied to P. grisea (Waterf.)
 M. Martínez.

-Key words Physalis, Physalis angulata, Physalis grisea, Physalis lagascae, Physalis maxima, Physalis minima, Physalis pruinosa, nomenclature, Indian subcontinent.
+Key words Indian subcontinent, nomenclature, Physalis, Physalis angulata, Physalis grisea, Physalis lagascae, Physalis maxima, Physalis minima, Physalis pruinosa.

-The uncertainty in the number of species of Physalis L. occurring in the Indian subcontinent and their improper distinctions are due to: (i) introduction as weeds and cultivated species, and (ii) the problem of hybridization amongst some of these species, a reality outside their native habitats and beyond the experience of those who bred them under captivity.
+The uncertainty in the number of species of Physalis occurring in India and their improper distinctions are due to: (i) introduction as weeds and cultivated species, and (ii) the problem of hybridization amongst some of these species, a reality outside their native habitats and beyond the experience of those who bred them under captivity.
 Thus, several of the Physalis species and their natural hybrids are now well-established invasive weeds of disturbed landscapes and crops throughout the tropics, including Asia.
-In course of time, like Datura L. (Symon & Haegi, 1991), the genus Physalis may also be attributed to the New World.

-According to Deb (1979), six species of Physalis occur in India, viz.: (i) P. alkekengi L., (ii) P. angulata L., (iii) P. ixocarpa Brot. ex DC., (iv) P. longifolia Nutt. and (v) P. peruviana L. as cultivated species, and (vi) P. minima L. as common weed.
+According to Deb (1979), six species of Physalis L. occur in India, viz.: (i) P. alkekengi L., (ii) P. angulata L., (iii) P. ixocarpa Brot., (iv) P. longiflora Nutt. and (v) P. peruviana L. as cultivated species and (vi) P. minima L. as common weed.
 While the identity of P. longifolia Nutt.
-(P. virginiana Mill. var. sonorae Torrey) of the collections from India is doubtful, Singh and Pandey (2002) added P. maxima Mill. to the list, as a new introduction to India.
-Besides, from the perusal of global literature and in our experience with the taxonomy of Physalis in southern India, we are unable to form a clear concept of P. minima L. It is the case with this name elsewhere, including Americas.
-Although we are now aware of the fact that the species of Physalis occurring in Asia are all alien elements there is a need to pay attention to a geographic unit (say the Indian subcontinent).
-Also in view of the medicinal importance of P. minima (Glotter et al., 1975; Alluri et al., 1976; Sahai & Kirson, 1984; Putalun et al., 2004) and food value of P. maxima, it is imperative to pay attention to the proper application of these scientific names.
+(P. virginiana Mill. var. sonorae Torrey) of the collections from India is certainly doubtful, Singh & Pandey (2002) added P. maxima